 Rick Steves' Amsterdam, Bruges & Brussels

-- Purchase the eighth edition of Rick Steves' Amsterdam, Bruges & Brussels guidebook.
+- Purchase the ninth edition of Rick Steves' Amsterdam, Bruges & Brussels guidebook.

 The VAT rate in the Netherlands is now 21 percent (the minimum purchase requirement is still €50).